Powerlearnproject/se-assignment-day-2-git-and-github-Akinyi-02/README.md

 How it contribute to effective collaboration

 1)Consistency and Standards:By providing clear guidelines and instructions, the README helps maintain consistency and adherence to standards across the project.
+2)Efficient Communication:It serves as a reference point for project-related information 3)Improved Project Visibility:A well-structured README can attract more users and contributors by clearly showcasing the project's purpose and value, increasing its visibility and potential impact
+4)Onboarding New Contributors:A well-written README makes it easier for new contributors to understand the project and start contributing quickly, reducing the learning curve.